AlexGalays/collection-js/README.md

+# Deprecated
+This library made the mistake of mixing mutable and immutable apis.

+If you need to work with plain Objects and Arrays in an immutable fashion, check [immupdate](https://github.com/AlexGalays/immupdate); If you want slower but richer immutable collections, check [immutable-js](https://github.com/facebook/immutable-js)

 # collection-js
 Provides a small set of general purpose collections with implementations tailored for Javascript.
 Some inspiration comes from [Scala](http://www.scala-lang.org/) and its rich object/functional hybrid approach which fits JS well.